d3x0r/STFRPhysics/paper/LSP2-Experiment.md

 doesn't matter whether they are transported or not, they can be switched on at any time, and as long as they tick at the same period can still produce a signal that the delta can be detected.

+## Existing Experiments on One Way Speed of Light

+Existing experiments that have been performed have generally resulted with no measurable effect.
+None take note of specifical astrometric alignment and can easily only show a difference on the order of 〖5e〗^(-12), which was beyond detection.
+That number is computed from the earth’s speed through the universe of ≈0.001c, and the earth’s rotation being 1/1000th of that.  √(〖0.001〗^2+〖0.000001〗^2 )=0.001000000005.

+Many experiments expect that motion of the source of photons is responsible for a change, and this is inaccurate, other than changing the angle by light aberration effects, the speed of the light is not changed.

+Some experiments tried to measure distant x-rays from stars, which have already travelled many years, and then the earth’s rotation around the sun, plus or minus the rotation of the earth should give a small difference in time the signals are received, but again, it’s probable that these sources are perpendicular to the motion of the Earth, and have a very small effect on the time of measurement.

+https://en.wikipedia.org/wiki/De_Sitter_double_star_experiment - based on the idea that speed of light changes with motion of the source, which it does not.
+Its frequency is shifted, that is the specific wave formed in space is determined by the motion of the source, but the speed is independent of the speed of the emitter.

+https://en.wikipedia.org/wiki/One-way_speed_of_light This article has many fallacies at the time of this writing (12-29-2023).
+In the second paragraph “Experiments that attempt to directly probe the one-way speed of light independent of synchronization have been proposed, but none have succeeded in doing so.”
+References a book by Michael Tooly ‘Time, tense, and causation’, (which is a rather expensive book to read a few pages in).
+What it actually says is ‘many proposals have been advanced, and continue to be advanced, concerning experiments that could be used to determine the one-way speed of light—though as yet, no satisfactory experiment seems to have been devised.’
+No experiments have been devised.
+It also talks about ‘synchrony-free’ Special Relativity, but not about ‘synchrony-free’ experiments.

+Much further down the Wikipedia article also says, “Although experiments cannot be done in which the one-way speed of light is measured independently of any clock synchronization scheme,” which is somewhat true, but that does not discount that a difference in the speed of light can be measured.

+Many words can be used to address each situation, but I haven’t yet seen an experiment that is either like the proposed experiment, or really deserves any more than the above thoughts.

+It is possible that the 2011 OPERA faster-than-light neutrino anomaly [ref 9] is not entirely an error, but it depends on the time of day the experiment was conducted, the date and is known.
+OPERA used GPS to synchronize distant clocks.

 ## Alternative deployments